 Now, let’s see an example of an expenditure method, where expenditure from different means is considered it is inclusive of expenditure and investment.

-Below are the different expenditure, gross capital, export, import etc. which will helps to calculate GDP formula.
+Below are the different expenditures, gross capital, export, import, etc. which will helps to calculate GDP.

 For quarter 2 of 2017, total GDP at market price is calculated in the below-given figure.

-Similarly, we have done the calculation of GDP Formula for Quarter 2 of 2018.
+Similarly, we have done the calculation of GDP for Quarter 2 of 2018.

 Here, first, the sum of expenditure is taken along with gross capital, change in stocks, valuables and discrepancies which are an export minus import.

 A rate of GDP at Market Price –